qujia7/qujia7.github.io/_pages/about.md

 </blockquote>

-I am a Postdoctoral Fellow in cosmology at the University of Cambridge working with Blake Sherwin.
+I am a KIPAC Fellow at SLAC in Stanford University
 My research focuses on turning microwave data collected from telescopes into insights about our Universe.

 I am a member of the Simons Observatory and the Atacama Cosmology Telescope.

 **About me**

-Starting from this fall, I will be a KIPAC fellow at Stanford University.
+* 2023-2024: Postdoctoral fellow, University of Cambridge
 * 2019-2023: PhD at DAMTP and KICC.
 University of Cambridge
 * 2018-2019: MASt in applied mathematics and theoretical physics.
 University of Cambridge
 * 2015-2018: BSc in physics at Imperial College London